ananmaysuri/Skin-Disease-Detection-App/README.md

 To deploy our models we have seamlessly integrated Tensorflow models using TFLite framework into a Flutter Android App, where we have used multiple APIs to create an engaging user-experience and provided with testing/educative as well as preventive and medical aid features.
 The salient features of our Application is listed as follows:

-1. Tutorial Carousel to explain process
+1. Tutorial to explain process

 2. User input form to check Symptoms